Getting the measure of things

 All of the variants would almost certainly have been cast in sand moulds15 created using wooden patterns16 and it is probable (although by no means certain) that the casting work was carried-out in the "Chair Foundry" at Derby Locomotive Works17.
-A close examination of the example on display in Derby's Industrial Museum18 (see the three photographs below) reveals evidence of the pattern-creation process.
+A close examination of the example on display in Derby's Industrial Museum18 reveals evidence of the pattern-creation process (see the Milepost Design - Images 4, 5 and 6 below).
 Note the circles at the top and bottom of each number (they are most visible on the number six).
 These are probably an impression of pegs used to temporarily fix patterns for the individual numbers onto a standard head pattern prior to moulding.
 This pattern design would have allowed each head pattern to be used for a wide range of number variants, although different head patterns would have been needed for 1 digit, two digit and three digit mileages.

 Once cast, each milepost head would have required 'finishing' - i.e. grinding (to remove unwanted metal sprues and to smooth-off the surface), followed by de-greasing, priming and painting.
 With regards the latter, the technical drawing from 190814 includes the following instructions: "All to be painted 3 coats white lead paint as specified, letters, figures and beading in black."
 (Note: from 1963 onwards, mileposts on Britain's railway network were generally re-painted yellow with black numbers in order to improve their visibility in snow and fog.
 This is why most of the examples visible today are black on yellow rather than black on white.)